Maxwel-2/social_segregation_France/README.md

 Lil' Python program I've coded during a R&D internship used to analyse social segregation at multiple scales on a geodataframe.
 It agregate two populations distincly, here social housing and total housing, and we're looking at the social housing rate for every starting point and every agregation level.

 All data come from the 2013 national Census leaded by the INSEE.
-Avaible at https://www.insee.fr/fr/statistiques/2409491?sommaire=2409559.
+Avaible [here](https://www.insee.fr/fr/statistiques/2409491?sommaire=2409559).

 Based on a method developped by Julien RANDON-FURLING and Madalina OLTEANU and Antoine LUCQUIAUD in "From urban segregation to spatial structure detection" published in Environment and Planning B: Urban Analytics and City Science in 2017.
 This model was generalized since, more details in "Segregation through the multiscalar lens" published in PNAS by Madalina OLTEANU, Julien RANDON-FURLING and William A. V. CLARK in 2019.